-The Ragon Institute of MGH, MIT and Harvard was officially established in Cambridge, Massachusetts in 2009, with a donation from the Phillip T. And Susan M. Ragon Foundation.
+The Ragon Institute of Mass General, MIT and Harvard was officially established in Cambridge, Massachusetts in 2009, with a donation from the Phillip T. And Susan M. Ragon Foundation.
 Our mission is to harness the immune system to prevent and cure human disease.
 Though we started with a focus on HIV, our scope has since grown to include six research priority areas: HIV/AIDS, Global Infectious Diseases, Emerging Infectious Diseases, Vaccine Development, Basic and Applied Immunology, and Clinical Studies.

 In response to the ongoing pandemic, we have also included an Emergency Priority Area: COVID-19.
-Our strength is in the people we bring together to represent wide-ranging areas of expertise and the unparalleled excellence of our partner organizations: the Massachusetts General Hospital, Massachusetts Institute of Technology, and Harvard University.
+Our strength is in the people we bring together to represent wide-ranging areas of expertise and the unparalleled excellence of our member organizations: the Massachusetts General Hospital, Massachusetts Institute of Technology, and Harvard University.

 The Ragon Insitute is established with a $100 million donation from the Philip T. and Susan M. Ragon Foundation.